mui/material-ui/docs/data/joy/components/radio-button/radio-button.md

 ### Custom icons

-Use the `checkedIcon` and/or `uncheckedIcon` props to add custom icons to the Radio button that correspond to each state, respectively.
+Use the `checkedIcon` and `uncheckedIcon` props to add custom icons to the Radio button that correspond to each state, respectively.
 The demo below shows how to apply a custom `checkedIcon` to the Radio button that sits on the corner of each Sheet:

 {{"demo": "IconsRadio.js"}}